mono-app/mobile-rn/README.md

 ```
 If you happen that the modules do not have that folder structure, please proceed to create.

+### Styling Guide
+Please use 16 as the baseline, and the increment or decrement will be 4.
+For example, the next size will be 32 or 8.

+Please also follow the primary color in the button.

+Please also use `<Text>` component from `react-native-paper`

 Please refer to `issue` if you want to make ` pull request`

 ## Issue Tracker